Grade II listed manor house repair

 Phase 5

-TCi is committed to ensuring that all aspects of the restoration are addressed comprehensively and effectively and is working closely with the client and the relevant authorities to understand the scope of the next phase of works.
+TCi is committed to ensuring that all aspects of the restoration are addressed comprehensively and effectively, working closely with the client and the relevant authorities to understand the scope of the next phase of works.